JoshAshby/joshashby.github.io/README.md

 `upload-photos` does what it says on the tin.
 It uploads the processed photos up to the CDN Bucket.

-`_data/photography.yml` contains the CDN url (Makes for easy testing, switch it to `"/photos"` for local testing, for example) and an array of the photographs with the title, description and name "slug" (without the extension).
+`_data/photography.yml` contains an array of the photographs with the title, description and name "slug" (without the extension).
 The url could probably be a config for the whole site eventually but meh, I'll get to that later.

 Jekyll renders an image tag with a `srcset` for better performance for each entry in the data file, using the name and the cdn root url.